Jeffreyjose29/Jeffreyjose29/README.md

 <h3 align='left'> Who Am I?! 👻❓</h3>

 <p align = 'left'> Hi!👋 I'm Jeffrey from New Zealand.
-I currently work as a data scientist for Health New Zealand after graduating with first class honours in both data analytics 🔢 and computer science. 🖥️ I have worked with major clients in New Zealand during my time at <a href="https://www.lumaanalytics.com/" target="_blank">Luma Analytics</a> and it was during this time, my desire for further studies was encouraged.
-As a result of this, I now find myself progressing through my masters in computer science at the University of Waikato.🎓  &nbsp;&nbsp;
+I currently work as a Senior Analyst for City of Boroondara (previously working at the Department of Health WA and Health NZ) after graduating with first class honours in both data analytics 🔢 and computer science. 🖥️ I have worked with major clients in New Zealand during my time at <a href="https://www.lumaanalytics.com/" target="_blank">Luma Analytics</a> and it was during this time, my desire for further studies was encouraged.  &nbsp;&nbsp;

 I have a particular interest in time series analysis/modelling and geospatial analysis.
 This includes many work with <a href="https://www.esri.com/en-us/arcgis/about-arcgis/overview" target="_blank">ESRI ArcGIS</a> and <a href="https://kepler.gl/" target="_blank">Kepler.gl</a> for showcasing prediction based results.
 I am a firm believer that an optimal use of data is one of the primary factors to the success of a business or organization. &nbsp;&nbsp;